-All Savaria products have to meet the requirements of the Canadian Standards Association (CSA) and the American Society of Mechanical Engineers (ASME), and some of the products sold in the United States must also comply with the Food and Drug Administration (FDA) code.
+All Savaria's accessibility products have to meet the requirements of the Canadian Standards Association (CSA) and the American Society of Mechanical Engineers (ASME).
+The medical products must also comply with the Food and Drug Administration (FDA) code or Health Canada depending on whether they are sold in the United States or Canada.
 Although Savaria intends to seek all necessary approvals for future products, there can be no assurance that the codes and standards relating to such approvals will not change, thus requiring additional approvals, or that Savaria will be able to secure all necessary approvals at acceptable costs or within desired time frames.